Jamie Steidle’s Books

 t begins with the former maître d’ hotel of the famed Lafayette in New York City.
 Derelict of his duty, he takes to the sea in a makeshift bathtub.
 Soon a tempest is upon him.

 Meanwhile… On a high cliff overlooking this selfsame sea, a mayor—ex-mayor—stands defeated, awaiting the train that will take him away.
 Unfurling from his pocket a great list of everything he’s done or will do, he attempts to make a note, but a gust of wind notes the attempt and attempts to take the list—which it does, launching the list on an air-ward voyage far and away from the mayor’s grasp.

 Meeting on the shore, the two men begin their quest for the list and its secrets—which contain the key to their future and the future of this strange island nation.
-This is Zoic!

-The Haunting of the Belle Lighthouse
+The Haunting of the Belle Lighthouse (coming soon)

 Can a mystery writer solve a mystery?